*UPDATE* October 18, 2021: applications are currently open for a TA appointment for Physics 326 (3.17 base units). Candidates will preferably have:

 Sessional Instructor Postings

-There are no Sessional Instructor postings for the Spring 2021 term.
+There are no Sessional Instructor postings for the Fall 2021 term.

 The Department of Physics' normal posting dates and timelines for Sessional Instructor postings are as follows: